developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Show Scan Tab

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will show the scan tab to allow control of barcode scanning.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device shows the scan tab to allow control of barcode scanning.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not be available for entering data using the Enterprise Keyboard.